adirar01/Get-It-Done/README.md

 - This exception gets thrown whenever a user attempts to add a task with an unspecified (empty) name or due date or if they try to edit an already existing task without specifying the name of due date.
 - Note: I had to surround Task constructor calls in the Reader, TaskListTest, and WriterTest classes in order for the program to compile.
 - The exceptions are handled appropriately in both the ConsoleUI and TaskManagerGUI.

+## Phase 4: Task 3
+- Previously I was playing two audio clips in the GUI program upon different events.
+The code for playing these two separate files were essentially the same minus the path of the file, so I created a new class called PlayMusic with a static method called playSound that takes a string of the audio clip's path.
+This helps reduce the coupling in the program.
+- Part of the save task list functionality in both the console UI and GUI programs were very similar to each other, so I abstracted the similar part into a static method called saveTaskList in a new Save class to help reduce coupling.